 A mammogram is a special kind of X-ray designed specifically for the breast.
-Mammograms allow your doctor to more closely examine the breasts for changes in breast tissue.
-These tests can show small lumps or abnormalities that may not be detectable by means of a clinical or self-breast exam.
+Mammograms allow your doctor to closely examine the breasts for breast tissue changes.
+These tests can show small lumps or abnormalities that may not be detectable using a clinical or self-breast exam.

-Mammography is the best screening tool that doctors have for finding breast cancer.
-Three types exist:
+Mammography is the best tool that doctors have for finding and diagnosing breast cancer and may be used for:

 -

-Screening mammograms are performed, typically once a year, for women who have no symptoms of breast cancer.
+Screening mammograms are typically performed once a year for women with average risk and no symptoms of breast cancer.
+The American Cancer Society recommends beginning these at the age of 40.

 -